dlebansais/PgBreeder-Disclosed/Tutorial/AnimalHusbandryGuide.md

 Each gene has two roles:

 + Appearance: the gene adds, or subtracts, a number to a counter associated to the appearance.
 For example, for "Antenna Scale" that would be the size of the antenna.
 This guide does not elaborate on that.
-+ Trait: the gene also adds, or subtracts, a value to one of the pet traits.
++ Trait: the gene also adds, or subtracts, a number to one of the pet traits.
 In the exemple above, since the gene value is dominant (a filled circle), the gene number is subtracted and this result in a worse pet than if the gene value was recessive.
 Because, in that case, the gene number would not be subtracted.

 (Note that a gene with mixed value acts the same as if it had dominant value.
 In the rest of this guide, we will ignore the distinction.)

 Some genes subtract a number if dominant, others add a number if recessive.
 Overall, a recessive gene value therefore always result in an increase in the associated trait, and a dominant gene always a decrease.

 Gene values vary from pets to pets, but roles don't change.
-The goal then, at least to increase pet traits, is to make sure that no number is subtracted, and that all numbers that could be added are, and consequently, to have all genes (or at least as many as possible) associated to a trait have a recessive value.
+The goal then, at least to increase pet traits, is to make sure that no number is subtracted, and that all numbers that could be added are, and consequently, to have all genes (or at least as many as possible) associated to a trait to have a recessive value.

 ### Combining genes